 Skilled Nursing Facility

-A 29 bed unit where care is planned, coordinated and provided by a multidisciplinary team.
+Care is planned, coordinated and provided by a multidisciplinary team.
 Nursing care is based on scientific principles where patient's social, psychological and rehabilitative needs are met.

 Physical Therapy, Occupational Therapy, Recreation Therapy, and Speech Therapy all offer comprehensive evaluation and treatment for pediatric through geriatric populations.
 Please contact Outpatient Therapy for more information.

 Care of the patient takes place in the home for acute or chronic illness under orders of a physician.
 Care is provided by Skilled Nursing, Physical Therapy, Occupational Therapy, Speech Therapy, Aides for personal care, and Social Workers.